kkrt-labs/kakarot/docs/general/accounts.md

 3. Accounts have a `version` field that stores the version of the account contract class.
 This field is used to check if the account contract class can be upgraded.
 It is not possible to downgrade the account contract class.
-4. The `version` field should be a 9-bit integer, where the first 3 bits represent the major version, the next 3 digits represent the minor version, and the last 3 digits represent the patch version.
+4. The `version` field should be a 9-digit integer, where the first 3 digits represent the major version, the next 3 digits represent the minor version, and the last 3 digits represent the patch version.
 5. Once the account is upgraded, the `execute_after_upgrade` function is invoked